 Now you know why I am writing about nurses today.
 You actually only know one reason.
-I have always had a great respect for those in nursing and really should have written about them long ago.
+I have always had a great respect for those in nursing and really should write about them more often.
 My mother was a nurse.
 She was in the very first class of a school in Oneonta, NY and I can still recall her pride at her capping ceremony and all the hard work and dedication that she showed over the years at the many places she worked.

 There are wonderful nurses who make a difference every day.
 They take pride in their work and they care about their patients.
 Let them know they are appreciated!